FriendsOfAkeneo/ExcelInitBundle/doc/Getting-started.rst

         installer_data: '/home/akeneo/installer/fixtures/my_company'

-Alternatively, if you use a custom installer bundle, you can alos use the bundle notation:
+Alternatively, if you use a custom installer bundle, you can also use the bundle notation to locate the fixtures directory:

 .. code:: yml